 Repentance distinguishes Christian life as one of struggle and conversion and pervades it, not with remorse, but with hope.

 Repentance in the Old Testament is tied to rescue from exile.
 It means returning to God’s presence, man and God dwelling together.
-In New Testament, repentance has an additional subtlety of agreeing with God, agreeing with God that His ways are best, turning from our own ways, getting in step with God.
+In New Testament, repentance has an additional subtlety of agreeing with God, agreeing with God that His ways are best, turning from our own ways, and getting in step with God.
 Repentance is not a threat of doom.
-Instead, it is about grace, mercy, shalom, flourishing in God’s presence.
+Instead, it is about grace, mercy, shalom, and flourishing in God’s presence.
 Repentance paves the way for abundant living – not “health, wealth” as in prosperity gospel – but the abundance that comes from living at peace with our God.

 How abundant are the good things that you have stored up for those who fear you, that you bestow in the sight of all, on those who take refuge in you.Psalm 31:19